pavly-gerges/pavly-gerges/resume/index.md

   * Potential memory leaks at the File descriptor wrapper utilized by the vorbis decoder library.
   * Added Java documentation describing the correct pattern for the vorbis decoder.

 - **Writing JavaDoc for an Old Animation System (MonkeyAnim)**: I've taken the initiative in writing JavaDocs for a 7-year-old undocumented and vague animation system (MonkeyAnim), and succeeded with the team guidance to [deliver some of it](https://github.com/jMonkeyEngine/jmonkeyengine/pulls?q=is%3Apr+com.jme3.anim+is%3Aclosed+author%3Apavly-gerges) on the currently working release [jMonkeyEngine v3.7.0](https://github.com/jMonkeyEngine/jmonkeyengine/releases/tag/v3.7.0-alpha1).
+The undocumented animation system was limiting our understanding of some parts implemented on the internals of the system which was hindering the development lifecycle of some games that rely heavily on the animation system.

 - **Issues support and Community Management participations**: Issues related to the Android [jme3-android](https://github.com/jMonkeyEngine/jmonkeyengine/commits/master/jme3-android?author=pavly-gerges), and the core modules [jme3-core](https://github.com/jMonkeyEngine/jmonkeyengine/commits/master/jme3-core?author=pavly-gerges).

-- **Beginnings of the Serial4j framework**: Designed [Serial4j](https://github.com/Electrostat-Lab/Serial4j) back in 2021, a Java Terminal I/O framework for serial interfaces (e.g., Serial USB and RS232) based on the Data-Flow and the Data-centered architectural designs, in which I've blended a lot of my skills, including but not limited to, developing APIs using C/C++, building dynamic native libraries, using Gradle and CMake to build JNI applications, testing memory leaks, designing and implementing modal logic algorithms and byte-flow patterns, hardware/software co-design, plus introducing [a vision for distributed simulation systems](https://www.youtube.com/watch?v=4GFGsH4eyJs&t=235s).
+- **Beginnings of the Serial4j framework**: Designed [Serial4j](https://github.com/Electrostat-Lab/Serial4j) back in 2021, a Java Terminal I/O framework for serial interfaces (e.g., Serial USB and RS232) based on the Data-Flow and the Data-centered architectural designs blending a lot of the previously learned skills, including, developing APIs using C/C++, building dynamic native libraries, using Gradle and CMake to build JNI applications, testing memory leaks, designing and implementing modal logic algorithms and byte-flow patterns, hardware/software co-design, plus introducing [a vision for distributed simulation systems](https://www.youtube.com/watch?v=4GFGsH4eyJs&t=235s).
+Serial4j solves the issue of effectively using serial devices on GNU/Linux machines for Java applications without the added complexities of the concurrency and multi-threading layers, and furthermore introducing the serial Human-Interface-Devices pattern to build comptent hardware for Embedded Game Development.

 ----------------------------------------------------------------------------------------